 How to Calculate Betting Units

-Using the aforementioned case, 10 betting units on a bankroll of $100 means betting $10.
+Using the case above, 10 betting units on a bankroll of $100 means betting $10.
 As mentioned earlier, a single betting unit is always 1%, allowing you to track your bets and profits much easier.

 Unit Size and Bankroll Management: How Much Should You Bet?